 The bulk of the game involves bashing demons with your fists, turning them into large rocks (hence the title).
 These rocks only exist for a short time, and they're used to solve small, bite-size puzzles that litter the environments.
 It's nothing revolutionary, but every element is nailed spot-on and it gives off an extremely pleasing old-school vibe.
 In fact, it reminds me of nothing so much as a nouveau-classic Genesis game… if BTS had been released during that era, it would have undoubtedly been a blockbuster.

 The graphics and animation are surprisingly good, and the level design is excellent.
 The developers, Neko Entertainment/Hidden Floor, have done a great job capturing a techno-primitive quasi Diablo-ish feel that works perfectly.
 Little touches like the main character slowly morphing into a demon as he takes damage adds a lot of atmosphere, and any time a power up is received, it's like a gift from above because the difficulty level can be a little high at times.
 As a matter of fact, the bosses are on the grueling side, but that just reinforces the old-school vibe.

-I'm only about halfway through or so and I think there's a very strong chance that the difficulty might ramp up a little too high for my tastes, but I wanted to give a shout-out to others like me who'd be interested in picking up a GBA gem before it becomes impossible to find… I wouldn't be surprised at all to hear that the production run was microscopic.
+I'm only about halfway through or so and I think there's a very strong chance that the difficulty might ramp up a little too high for my tastes, but I wanted to give a shout-out to others like me who'd be interested in picking up a GBA gem before it becomes impossible to find… This is more like a series of popular online friv games than what is described above.
+I wouldn't be surprised at all to hear that the production run was microscopic.

 … oh, and one word of warning—one "old-school" aspect that I actually don't like is the fact that BTS uses an NES-era password save system.
 Bring along a paper and pen for sessions on the go, or else you're SOL.
 Oh, and naturally, when you write one down… WRITE LEGIBLY. ; )